 “French cooking is often very dairy- and meat-heavy…[So] after making each dish, I ask myself, ‘How can I make a plant-based version of this’?”Shane Witter-Hicks, Escoffier Culinary Arts Student & Plant-based Enthusiast

 Escoffier’s Career Services assists students with identifying externships and other job opportunities in the food industry.
-If you’re curious to understand more about plant-based meat substitutes and career opportunities in plant-based foods generally, get in touch to find out how Escoffier might help you plan a plant-based foods career.
+If you’re curious to understand more about plant-based meat substitutes and career opportunities in plant-based foods generally, Escoffier’s Plant-Based Culinary Arts programs is the place to start.

 More articles on plant-based culinary trends: